Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool submits or advances async AI analysis for a report, with specific verbs 'submit' and 'advance'.
-It distinguishes from sibling scan_* tools by focusing on analysis rather than scanning.
+Description clearly states the tool submits or advances async AI credential validation for previously uploaded scan reports, with specific verb ('submit or advance'), resource ('async AI credential validation'), and scope.
+It distinguishes from sibling scan tools that collect data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.